Interview with an epidemiologist - Salathé leaves the staff and establishes his own organization

 With a new non-profit society, the epidemiologist wants to digitize management, politics, economy and society.

-Epidemiologist Marcel Salati has never hidden his frustration with technologically speaking failures during the pandemic.
+Epidemiologist Marcel Salati has never concealed his frustration with the failure of technologically managed during the pandemic.
 “We’re on a data-blind journey; Instead of using fast IT systems, we tryAnd the To deal with the rapid developments in fax transmission, ”he says.
 His findings from the pandemic:“ What The As far as the use of modern technologies is concerned, we are two decades behind in key areas. “